 6.4 Jenna and Ethan: Shared Surface Support

-Jenna and Ethan share a bed.
-Their feedback tells us how well a mattress supports two bodies at once.
+Jenna and Ethan share a bed, so they show us how well a mattress supports two bodies at once.

 They track: